 DSME is also known as DSMES, Diabetes Self-Management Education Services, or DSMT, Diabetes Self-Management Education Training.
 CMS uses the term DSMT so this term relates specifically to Medicare billing.

 Why should I become an accredited DSME provider?

-The U.S. Centers for Medicare & Medicaid Services (CMS) has authorized the Association of Diabetes Care & Education Specialists (ADCES) and the American Diabetes Association (ADA) to grant accreditation or recognition to organizations looking to provide DSME Services.
+The U.S. Centers for Medicare & Medicaid Services has authorized the Association of Diabetes Care & Education Specialists and the American Diabetes Association to grant accreditation or recognition to organizations looking to provide DSME Services.
 The process for earning accreditation includes a formal application process, submission of supporting documentation, and application fees.

 Being accredited or recognized allows DSME providers to: